Staasie/reading-notes/201/class1.md

 # Read: Class 01

-my general understanding and why this is important: knowing the basics why os java, html, and css are super important even the little things like where to start and why to start. without an idea of what it is you even wanna do is super important cause without an idea you cant really go much further. having basic knowlage of what tools you can use and how to use them are super important cause its literally the foundation of your page and you cant build a house with no foundation. the ideas and frame and critical to the end result and should be taken just as serious as the meat and final touches of not only the work we do in class but pretty much everything we do.
+My general understanding and why this is important: knowing the basics why os java, html, and css are super important even the little things like where to start and why to start. without an idea of what it is you even wanna do is super important cause without an idea you cant really go much further. having basic knowlage of what tools you can use and how to use them are super important cause its literally the foundation of your page and you cant build a house with no foundation. the ideas and frame and critical to the end result and should be taken just as serious as the meat and final touches of not only the work we do in class but pretty much everything we do.

-## how HTTP sends data between computers
+## How HTTP sends data between computers

 ## Compose a short poem describing how HTTP sends data between computers

-+roses are red and violets are blue i never claimed to be a poet but heres the answer for you.. client requests something is goes to the servers and servers respond to the client and the cycle continues..
++ Roses are red and violets are blue i never claimed to be a poet but heres the answer for you.. client requests something is goes to the servers and servers respond to the client and the cycle continues..

 ## Describe how HTML, CSS, and JS files are “parsed” in the browser